pityka/lamp/README.md

 - batch normalization and weight normalization
 - seq2seq
 - dropout
-- SgdW and AdamW optimizers (see [here](https://arxiv.org/abs/1711.05101))
+- optimizers: SgdW, AdamW (see [here](https://arxiv.org/abs/1711.05101)), RAdam, Yogi
 - training loop and data loaders on top of cats-effect
-- checkpointing, ONNX export
+- checkpointing, ONNX export, NPY and CSV import

 With the above components Lamp is feature complete to build machine learning models on tabular, image, text and graph domains.